 The drone attacks targeted high-rise residential buildings in Moscow, coming just days after Putin’s forces launched an offensive on Ukraine’s infrastructure.

 Russian air defences claimed they had intercepted and destroyed 337 Ukrainian drones across ten regions overnight.
-This included 91 drones near Moscow and 126 drones over the Kursk region, which is partially under Ukrainian control.
+This included 91 drones near Moscow and 126 drones over the Kursk region, partially under Ukrainian control.